The Synergistic Route to Stretched Criticality

 To test the robustness of this mechanism beyond regular lattices, we study the same pairwise dynamics on synthetic and real networks.
 Figure~\ref{fig:CNets-Syn} shows the temporal evolution of the infection density on Erdős–Rényi networks, a scientific collaboration network~\cite{Newman2006}, and the US airport network~\cite{Colizza2007}.
 In all cases, the system develops a broad region of slow, algebraic-like decay.
 While finite-size effects and network heterogeneity may prevent a perfectly clean power-law behavior, as illustrated in the US airport network, synergistic spreading consistently enhances slow relaxation near criticality, broadening the dynamical regime over which activity exhibits anomalously slow decay.

-These results show that the mechanism is not tied to a specific representation (lattice geometry, or higher-order interactions), but instead persists across artificial and real-world networks as a general consequence of synergistic spreading dynamics.
+These results show that the mechanism is not tied to a specific representation (lattice geometry, or higher-order interactions), but instead persists across synthetic and real-world networks as a general consequence of synergistic dynamics.
+This bridges to realistic epidemic settings, where cooperative effects arise on finite, heterogeneous contact networks rather than idealized substrates, without requiring fine-tuning to a single epidemic threshold.

 \textit{Outlook.}--- Our results identify the synergistic interplay between distinct spreading mechanisms as a minimal and general route to stretched criticality.
-In particular, activity is reinforced through complementary dynamical pathways acting on different timescales, producing a broad spectrum of relaxation times and Griffiths-like slow dynamics over extended parameter regions.
+In particular, activity is reinforced through complementary dynamical pathways acting on different timescales, producing a broad spectrum of relaxation times and Griffiths-like slow dynamics over extended parameters regions.
 Unlike Griffiths phases induced by structural heterogeneity of the underlying network~\cite{Moretti2013,Odor2015} (e.g., degree heterogeneity), where slow dynamics arise from static node-to-node variability in local spreading conditions, here the broad relaxation spectrum emerges dynamically from synergistic infections.
-Because the same phenomenology appears both in simplicial spreading and in purely pairwise quadratic activation, the effect is not tied to a specific higher-order effect but reflects a general consequence of synergistic dynamics.
+Because the same phenomenology appears both in simplicial spreading and in purely pairwise quadratic activation, the effect is not tied to a specific higher-order structure but reflects a general consequence of synergistic dynamics.
 In this sense, synergy acts as a dynamical organizing principle that reshapes the relaxation spectrum of the system.

 More broadly, our findings show that rare-region-like behavior can arise from dynamical constraints associated with cooperation~\cite{Vojta2006,Munoz2010}.
 Across the examples studied here, structural heterogeneity alone does not generate evident slow dynamics, which instead emerges from the synergistic reinforcement between standard pairwise transmission and nonlinear infections.
 More generally, synergy provides a distinct microscopic route to stretched criticality (non-ergodicity), complementing the well-established roles of structural disorder and frustration in statistical physics.
 Such mechanisms may extend beyond spreading dynamics to systems where competing interactions or constraints generate multiple intrinsic scales, such as frustrated functional materials with topologically protected structures~\cite{Falsi2025}.
 The resulting regimes expand the parameter space where slow collective dynamics arise, suggesting that a broad class of systems may not require fine-tuning to a single critical point.